Jasper Troy: Professional wrestling career

-WWE (2023–present)

 Frazier signed with WWE in August 2022 and began training at the WWE Performance Center.
 He made his in-ring debut under his real name at an NXT live event on May 13, 2023.
 His televised debut under the ring name Jasper Troy occurred on the May 17, 2024, episode of NXT Level Up, where he faced Tavion Heights.
 In 2025, Troy participated in the inaugural season of LFG (Legends & Future Greats), a competition for WWE Performance Center recruits, where he was mentored by Booker T. Troy emerged victorious, defeating Shiloh Hill in the finals.
-Following his win, Troy returned to NXT on the May 20, 2025, episode of NXT by attacking NXT Champion Oba Femi during an in-ring segment, establishing himself as a heel in the process.
-Troy would make his NXT in-ring debut the following week, where he defeated Dante Chen before being confronted by Femi due to his attack the week before.
-On the June 10 episode, Troy failed to win the NXT Championship from Femi.
-On the October 28 episode of NXT, Troy defeated Axiom to become the #1 contender for the WWE Speed Championship, subsequently winning the title the following week by defeating El Grande Americano.
+Following his win, Troy returned to NXT, wrestling Oba Femi for the NXT Championship on the June 10 episode, but Troy was defeated.

+Troy defeated El Grande Americano (II) to win the WWE Speed Championship on the November 12, 2025 episode of NXT.
+On the February 24, 2026 episode of NXT, he lost the title to Elio Lefleur in a seven-minute Speed Championship triple threat match also involving Eli Knight, ending his reign at 105 days.
+On the March 17 episode of NXT, Troy turned face by attacking Keanu Carver as the latter interrupted Booker T Appreciation Night.
+Troy was defeated by Carver on the March 31 episode of NXT after being attacked by special referee Josh Briggs during an altercation.
+Carver, Troy and Briggs would face each other in a triple threat match on the April 7 episode, with Carver winning the match.
+On September 4, Troy was released from WWE.